Mariah Carey's New Year's Eve Performance Plagued by Technical Difficulties

-The singer appeared to be unable to hear her music from the stage
+The singer appeared to be unable to hear her music from the stage+ READ ARTICLE

 Few performers have more experience commanding a crowd’s attention than Mariah Carey, and her performance on Saturday night was no exception—though not for the reasons the singer would have wished.